 While early studies showed that CBD has a sedating effect, this is far from the truth.

-CBD is actually used to counteract the sedative effects of THC, reduce hangovers associated with THC, and delay sleep time.
+CBD is used to counteract the sedative effects of THC, reduce hangovers associated with THC, and delay sleep time.

 Even if you use high doses of pure CBD, let’s say 600 mg in a single dose, you’ll not experience a sedating effect.